Dental nerve damage compensation claims

 - Difficulties with eating due to one or more of the above

-Whilst most dental procedures go to plan and no nerve damage is caused, there are some types of treatment that are higher risk than others for this kind of injury.
+Whilst most dental procedures go to plan and no tooth nerve damage is caused, there are some types of treatment that are higher risk than others for this kind of injury.

-Nerve damage from tooth extractions
+Nerve damage after tooth extraction

-Your dentist should always explain the risk of potential nerve damage to you before you agree to treatment like this.
-If they fail to inform you of the risks and don’t fully explain the procedure, this could potentially mean you are eligible to make a compensation claim for your dentist’s failure to obtain consent, especially if the treatment results in nerve damage.
+Your dentist should always explain the risk of potential tooth nerve damage to you before you agree to treatment like this.
+If they fail to inform you of the risks and don’t fully explain the procedure, this could potentially mean you are eligible to make a compensation claim for your dentist’s failure to obtain consent, especially if the treatment results in tooth nerve damage.

-Nerve damage from dental Implants
+Nerve damage from dental implants